 Wentworth has seven engineering programs and four engineering technology programs.
 The engineering programs are Biomedical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, Electromechanical Engineering, Engineering (Interdisciplinary) and Mechanical Engineering.
 The engineering technology programs are Civil Engineering Technology, Computer Engineering Technology, Electronic Engineering Technology and Mechanical Engineering Technology.
-The Electromechanical Engineering program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC/ABET).
+The Electromechanical Engineering program is accredited by the Engineering Accreditation Commission of of ABET, www.ABET.org.
 The other engineering programs are new and started in 2011.
-The engineering technology programs are accredited by Technology Accreditation Commission of the Accreditation Board for Engineering (TAC/ABET).
+The engineering technology programs are accredited by Technology Accreditation Commission of ABET, www.ABET.org.

 What is the difference between engineering and engineering technology?